nicolad/vadim.blog/blog/automate-financial-data-collection-huggingface/index.md

 ## Introduction

 In the intricate world of **algorithmic trading**, seamless integration between trading platforms and broker APIs is paramount.

-One common hurdle traders encounter is the error:
+One common issue when interfacing with **Interactive Brokers (IB)** API is encountering the error:

 ```
 ERROR:root:Error - ReqId: 1, Code: 200, Message: No security definition has been found for the request